Package 'coconots'

 simulate_one_step_ahead

-If FALSE, the one-step ahead prediciton is obtained using the analytical distribution.
+If FALSE, the one-step ahead prediction is obtained using the analytical predictive distribution.
 If TRUE, bootstrapping is used.

 max